WICG/priority-hints/EXPLAINER.md

 * A `fetchpriority` attribute to signal to the browser the relative priority of a resource.

-* The `fetchpriority` attribute may be used with elements including link, img, script and iframe.
+* The `fetchpriority` attribute may be used with elements including link, img and script.
 This keyword hints to the browser the relative fetch priority a developer intends for a resource to have.
 Consider it an upgrade/downgrade mechanism for hinting at resource priority.

 * The `fetchpriority` attribute will has three states that will influence the current browser priorities: